-Whale Watching in Maui is one of the most adventurous marine mammal encounters you can have!
+Whale Watching season in Maui is one of the most adventurous marine mammal encounters you can have!
 This is one of the last great animal migrations and it happens every year as humpback whales travel between Alaska and Hawaii.

-Whale Watching in the Fall Months
+Maui whale watching season in the Fall Months

 September, October, November

 Humpback whales arrive at different times in the fall, sometimes as soon as September but more typically we begin to see them in October.
-There are a few sightings in the early fall and by November we see humpbacks whales on many of our ocean adventures.
+There are a few sightings in the early fall and by November.
+We see humpbacks whales on many of our ocean adventures.
 Sighting whales from the beach is rare during the fall months as only a few whales have begun migrating to Maui.

-Although official whale season doesn’t start until December 15th, we begin whale watching December 1st and guaranteed humpback whale sightings!
-Smaller, quicker vessels, like ours, are able to maneuver better and the proximity to the water makes them ideal for spotting whales!
+Although the official whale season in Maui doesn’t start until December 15th, we begin whale watching on December 1st and are guaranteed humpback whale sightings!
+Smaller, quicker vessels, like ours, can maneuver better and the proximity to the water makes them ideal for spotting whales!
 The best months for whale watching in Maui are the winter months, from December through April.

 Photo Credit: Slater Moore Photography

-It is estimated 12,000 whales migrate to Hawaii and by the winter season we are beginning to see more of these numbers arriving on Maui.
-January is a great time to visit Maui as the warm tropical beaches and whale watching makes for a nice break from the mainland’s snowy weather and busy holiday season.
+It is estimated that 12,000 whales migrate to Hawaii and by the winter season we are beginning to see more of these numbers arriving on Maui.
+January is a great time to visit Maui as the warm tropical beaches and whale watching make for a nice break from the mainland’s snowy weather and busy holiday season.

 By February, everywhere you look you see whales!
 The majority of the whales that migrate will all be here during this month, making it one of the best months for whale watching in Maui.
-The Maui Nui Basin became a federally protected sanctuary for humpback whales in the 1990’s because so many migrate to this little area of water in the Pacific Ocean.
-You may see whales around the other Hawaiian Islands but they do not congregate in any other area like they do here in Maui.
+The Maui Nui Basin became a federally protected sanctuary for humpback whales in the 1990s because so many migrate to this little area of water in the Pacific Ocean.
+You may see whales around the other Hawaiian Islands but they do not congregate in any other area as they do here in Maui.

 Photo Credit: Bayday808

-While the humpbacks are in Maui they are mating, giving birth and teaching their young important life skills like breaching.
+While the humpbacks are in Maui they are mating, giving birth, and teaching their young important life skills like breaching.
 We often see mom and calf pairs breaching side by side!
-Another frequent behavior to see are competition pods (comp pods) of male humpback whales, all competing for the attention and right to mate with a particular female humpback whale.
-Some of these pods will travel in groups upwards of 50 or more animals!
+Another frequent behavior to see is competition pods (comp pods) of male humpback whales, all competing for the attention and right to mate with a particular female humpback whale.
+Some of these pods will travel in groups of upwards of 50 or more animals!
 What a sight to see!

 Whale Surface Behaviors During Winter Months